nus-cs2103-AY2223S1/tp/docs/index.md

 ### Adding a task: `add`

-Adding a task to the task manager.
+Adds a task to the task manager.

 Format:
 `add {task_name} /by {deadline} /mod {module_code}`

 Examples:
-`add finish problem set 5 /by Week 6 Sunday /mod CS2040S` `add finish SEP application /by 2359 today`
+* `add finish problem set 5 /by Week 6 Sunday /mod CS2040S`
+* `add finish SEP application /by 2359 today`

 ### Deleting a task: `del`

-Deleting a task from the task manager list.
+Deletes a task from the task manager list.

 Format:
 `del {task_index}`